spier/gem_yql_simple/README.md

 The gem is not released yet!
 If you really want to try it, what I would not recommend, then you have to build it yourself from source.

+If you are using bundler I guess you can do the following to install directly from the github repo but I have not tried this:

+	gem "yql_simple", :git => "git://github.com:spier/gem_yql_simple.git"

 ## Usage

 	require "yql_simple"
 	query_string = "SHOW TABLES"
 	pp YqlSimple.query(query_string)

 ## Notes (more for myself than for anybody else)